1998–99 Gillingham F.C. season: Play-offs

 In the play-off semi-finals, Gillingham played fifth-place finishers Preston North End.
 In the first match of the two-legged tie, David Eyres put Preston ahead in the 54th minute.
 Taylor equalised with 11 minutes remaining and the match ended 1–1.
 The second leg was held three days later at Priestfield.
 Gillingham took the lead through Hessenthaler less than two minutes into the match.
-Having been largely thwarted by the Gillingham defence in the open 45 minutes, Preston had more goalscoring chances in the second half; goalkeeper Vince Bartram dived full-length across his goal to keep out a shot from Jon Macken.
+Having been largely thwarted by the Gillingham defence in the opening 45 minutes, Preston had more goalscoring chances in the second half; goalkeeper Vince Bartram dived full-length across his goal to keep out a shot from Jon Macken.
 The match ended 1–0 and Gillingham progressed to the final with a 2–1 aggregate victory.

 In the final Gillingham played Manchester City, who had defeated Wigan Athletic in the other semi-final.
 It was the first time Gillingham had played at Wembley Stadium, England's national stadium, in the club's history.
 The match was scoreless until the 81st minute, when Asaba gave Gillingham the lead.
 Taylor added a second goal five minutes later.
 Kevin Horlock scored for City in the 90th minute to halve the deficit and, in the fifth minute of injury time, Paul Dickov scored an equaliser to make the score 2–2 and send the game into extra time.
 With no further goals being scored, the match was decided by a penalty shoot-out, which City won 3–1 to gain promotion.